working-group-two/engineering-blog/pages/operators.md

 The core network is deployed multi-tenancy from the public cloud.
 We will usually deploy the packet gateway locally.

 We do not own the end-users, and we do not handle the wholesale capacity agreements.

-Our business model is based on
-- An affordable start-up cost
-- A monthly fee per active user
-- Revenue share on additional platform products